MarkLee1435/Soft-Robotics-263F/README_Homework1.md

     nodes.txt Document With the Physical Starting location of the nodes with the first and last nodes fixed springs.txt is a documet noting to which nodes the springs are attached to and the spring constant for each spring

-Homework1_Lee.tex # LaTeX report with explanations, results, and figures
+Homework1_Lee.PDF # Report with explanations, results, and figures

 To Run the Homework_1 code open the code in google colab and press run all at the top to display results.
   To change the nunber of nodes / springs or their configuration change the nodes.txt file and the springs.txt file with the